reactjs/react.dev/src/content/reference/react-dom/components/link.md

 ### Deduplicated stylesheet rendering {/*deduplicated-stylesheet-rendering*/}

-If you render the same stylesheet from multiple components, React will place only a single `<link>` in the document head.
+If you render the same stylesheet from multiple Components, React will place only a single `<link>` in the document head.

 <SandpackWithHTMLOutput>